Helioviewer-Project/api/docs/src/source/appendix/events_state.rst

 Description
 -----------

-- **labels_visible**: This boolean field indicates whether the labels for all the event labels under this HEK tree configuration should be visible.
+- **labels_visible**: This boolean field indicates whether the labels for all the event labels under this tree configuration should be visible.
 If set to `true`, labels are visible; if set to `false`, labels are hidden.
 - **layers**: This array contains filtering configuration specifying which events should be included in to the generated screenshots and movies.
 Each layer provides different levels of filtering:

   - **event_type**: Includes all the events under this event pin.